-On November 12, 2018, Texas Governor Greg Abbott appointed Senior Counsel Carmen Symes Dusek to the 51st Judicial District Court in Coke, Irion, Schleicher, Sterling, and Tom Green Counties.
+Carmen’s investiture took place 32 days after Texas Governor Greg Abbott appointed her to the 51st Judicial District Court in Coke, Irion, Schleicher, Sterling, and Tom Green Counties.
 She is set to remain in this position until December 31, 2020, or until a successor shall be duly elected and qualified.

-In a statement regarding her appointment, Carmen said: “I am honored to have been chosen by Governor Abbott from a pool of well-respected applicants who are all outstanding trial attorneys, and I am humbled to succeed Judge Barbara Walther, one of the most respected and experienced trial judges in Texas.
+Upon the announcement of her appointment on November 12, 2018, Carmen stated: “I am honored to have been chosen by Governor Abbott from a pool of well-respected applicants who are all outstanding trial attorneys, and I am humbled to succeed Judge Barbara Walther, one of the most respected and experienced trial judges in Texas.
 I look forward to serving the people within the 51st Judicial District.
 I promise to work hard, treat parties and attorneys before the Court with dignity and respect, and to ensure that the laws of the great State of Texas are applied with fairness and impartiality.”

-Ten years ago, Carmen was appointed lead attorney for the children of Yearning for Zion (YFZ) Ranch in what became the largest child custody case in the history of the United States.
-In addition to working to advise the children of their rights and advocate for their interests and needs, Carmen organized a team of 263 attorneys from across Texas in just nine days to represent the children.
+In a case that made national headlines, Carmen was appointed lead attorney for the more than 450 children who resided at Warren Jeffs’ Yearning for Zion (YFZ) Ranch.
+Beyond working to advise the children of their rights and advocate for their interests and needs, Carmen organized a team of 263 attorneys from across Texas in just nine days to represent the children.
 The case ultimately had over 500 parties involved in the litigation.

 In 2014, former Texas Governor Rick Perry appointed Carmen to the Protect Our Kids Commission, which recommended strategies to the Legislature on reducing child abuse and neglect fatalities.
 She is former vice president of the Tom Green County Bar Association and a former nominations committee member of the Texas Association of Defense Council.